-Cartesian coordinate system on a plane is choosen by choosing the origin (point O) and axis (two ordered lines perpendicular to each other and meeting at origin point).
+A cartesian coordinate system on a plane is chosen by choosing the origin (point O) and axis (two ordered lines perpendicular to each other and meeting at the origin point).

-Thus, any point on a plane can be specified by specifying it's coordinates, which are distance from origin to the perpendicular projections of this point to the axis.
+Thus, you can specify any point on a plane by specifying its coordinates, which are distances from the origin to the perpendicular projections of this point to the axis.

-There are other coordinate systems in two-dimensional space, which can be used to find out point location with two numbers.
-Most commonly used after cartesian is polar coordinate system.
+There are other coordinate systems in the two-dimensional space, which you can use to specify a point location with two numbers.
+Most commonly used after cartesian is the polar coordinate system.

-Polar coordinate system on a plane is choosen by choosing the original point (pole) and the ray from the pole called polar axis.
+The polar coordinate system on a plane is chosen by choosing the original point (pole) and the ray from the pole called the polar axis.

-The distance r from any point to pole is called polar radius of point, or radial coordinate, or simply radius.
-The angle between polar axis and radius is called polar angle, or angular coordinate, or azimuth.
+The distance r from any point to the pole is called the polar radius of a point, radial coordinate, or simply radius.
+The angle between the polar axis and radius is called polar angle, angular coordinate, or azimuth.
 Radius and azimuth are polar coordinates of a point.

 Calculators below convert from polar to cartesian coordinates and vice versa.
-It is assumed that origin points for both systems are the same and polar axis are directed along positive direction of x-axis.
+It is assumed that both systems' origin points are the same, and the polar axis is directed along the positive direction of the x-axis.